ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 Gaussian distribution with a mean equal to zero and a standard deviation equal to σ (G(0, σ)) was applied.
 Subsequently, an adaptive variant of said mutation operator was proposed.
-The value of σ was adapted through the use of the famous “1/5 rule” proposed by Rechenberg [12].
+The value of σ was adapted through the use of the famous “1/5 rule” proposed by Rechenberg.

 In GAs, the individuals were represented by means of a binary string.
 Variation operators (crossover and mutation) were applied to obtain N offspring starting